thealonlevi/go-kafka-sol-listener/README.md

 ## Features

 1. **Kafka Consumer:**
-   - Subscribes to a Kafka topic and processes batches of messages.
+   - Subscribes to a Kafka topic and processes messages at configurable polling intervals.

 2. **Wallet Matching:**
    - Matches transactions based on a dynamic list of wallet addresses fetched from an external API.